hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 Find one that works and experiment -- making mistakes and fixing them is a great way to learn.
 Git may already be installed in your environment; if it's not, you'll need to install it first.
 For bash/Linux environments, git should be a simple apt-get / yum / etc. install.
-More detailed instructions may be found in the link under assignment tools.
+More detailed instructions may be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 If you are using Eclipse or IntelliJ, many versions come with git already configured.
 The instructions will be slightly different than the command line instructions listed but will work for any OS.